ConnorMinielly/cat-dog/README.md

 Alternatively you can clone this repository and run `docker compose up --build` to build and run the API locally in a docker container.

+> NOTE: If the live endpoint takes a long time to respond, its because it will spin down when inactive.
+First requests might take as long as a minute due to cold starting, subsequent requests should be near instant however.

 # The API

 As mentioned this is a simple API with only one action at the root path: it swaps any value of "dog" with the value "cat" in any arbitrary JSON structure posted to it, and then returns the structure with said values swapped.